fxplus/bookmarklets/README.md

     git clone git@github.com:fxplus/bookmarklets.git

-Bookmarklets included so far

-* imdb: film to library catalogue
-* goodreads: book to library catalogue
+Sites supported so far:

+* imdb
+* goodreads
+* rottentomatoes
+* suggestmemovie
+* wikipedia.org
+* flixster.com

 *The unminified, commented source of each bookmarklet is also here in case you would like to make a variation*